Looking for a free app to track

 Dosa contains 65% carbohydrates, 12% protein, and 23% fat.
 It is a good source of carbohydrates and protein.
 Always eat dosa with a peanut or coconut chutney for a balanced meal.

 If consumed moderately and as a replacement for major meals, dosa could help in weight loss.
-However, you do not feel full after eating dosa and this could lead to overeating.
-And such overeating results in excess calorie intake and weight gain.
+However, you do not feel full after eating dosa, which could lead to overeating.
+Such overeating results in excess calorie intake and weight gain.

 To learn how calorie intake affects weight loss, read our blog on counting your calories to lose weight.